 If you are convicted for driving under suspension, Highway Traffic Act section 53(3) states that:

-The important part of this paragraph is the phrase “in addition to any other period for which the licence is suspended, and consecutively thereto.”
-The additional 6 month suspension of your licence will not begin to expire until any other grounds for your licence suspension have been removed.
+The important part of this paragraph is the phrase “in addition to any other period for which the license is suspended, and consecutively thereto.”
+The additional 6 month suspension of your license will not begin to expire until any other grounds for your license suspension have been removed.

 I’ve Got More Questions!